“You’re telling me I have a condition I’ve never heard of, but it’s dangerous because now I’m likely to get diabetes, or heart disease…or cancer?”

-- For example, perform a 5-minute warmup, then move into 4-8 sets of intervals: each set consists of 20 seconds of high intensity work alternating with 20-90 seconds of rest.
+- For example, perform a 5-minute warmup, then move into 4-8 sets of intervals: each set consists of 20-30 seconds of high intensity work alternating with 20-90 seconds of recovery: rest enough so that you work equally hard in all your intervals.
 Choose any strenuous activy you repeat safely: modified push-ups, sit-ups, Tabata squats or mountain climbers.
-You can also do intervals on the rowing machine or treadmill if you're adept at managing the machine.
+You can also do intervals on the rowing machine, stationary bicycle or treadmill if you're adept at managing the machine.
 If it takes you 5 seconds to get up to high intensity, start your 20 seconds after that time.
 Conclude with 5 minutes of cool down.

 - Perform intervals two to three times a week, maximum!
 You must give your body time to recover to reap the benefit.

 Caution: Start slowly and build up to highest intensity over a matter of months.
 Injuries can occur if you exert full strength when you are just starting.